monome/aleph/apps/bees/README-OP-DOCUMENTATION.md

 # MOUT_CC
  Sends MIDI CC to a USB connected device.
 ## Inputs:
+- CABLE: the USB-midi 'cable number' to send to (for devices with only 1 USB-midi 'cable') leave this as 0.
 - CHAN: sets the MIDI channel to send to
 - NUM: CC number (0-127)
 - VAL: value associated to CC number (0-127)